tstack/lnav/docs/source/ui.rst

 of the log view.
 For example, selecting a different value in the log format crumb will jump to the first message with that format.

+The file crumb will show a "↻" icon if the file is from the output of a FIFO, :code:`:sh` command, or data that was piped into the standard input.
+When the pipe is closed, the icon will disappear.

 TEXT
 ^^^^